qossmic/deptrac/docs/depfile.md

 #### `hidden_layers`

 You can hide layers from the generated output.
-These layers will still be analyzed and violations will be reported, but they might no longer be visible in the generated image.
+These layers will still be analysed and violations will be reported, but they might no longer be visible in the generated image.

 Example: